whitehathack0/8-Piece-Puzzle-Search/8PiecePuzzle/readme.txt

 My Name: Aditya Kumar

-- Breadth-First Search (MAIN) and Depth-First search
+Breadth-First Search (MAIN) and Depth-First search.

-Heuristic used for A*: I used Manhattan distance for my heuristic.
+I used Manhattan distance for my heuristic for A* search.

 Summary: The 4x4 is very much more complicated than the 3x3 test cases.
 Many more nodes were searched and were placed in the explored queue when the board size goes up.